centreon/centreon-documentation/en/service-mapping/ba-management.md

 There are four calculation methods that you can use:

-- Best status: When you only need to be warned that ALL indicators are critical at the same times
+- **Best status**: When you only need to be warned that ALL indicators are critical at the same times
-- Wors status: When you immediately want to know that at least 1 indicator is not-ok
+- **Wors status**: When you immediately want to know that at least 1 indicator is not-ok
-- Ratio: When you want to model Cluster concepts by specifying a number of percentage of critical resources that you don't want to exceed
+- **Ratio**: When you want to model Cluster concepts by specifying a number of percentage of critical resources that you don't want to exceed
-- Impact: When you want to precisely define the weight of each indicators and reflect that on your BA status
+- **Impact**: When you want to precisely define the weight of each indicators and reflect that on your BA status

 Find below examples & configuration of each calculation methods